Jean Arthur

-Jean Arthur (born Gladys Georgianna Greene; October 17, 1900 – June 19, 1991) was an American Broadway and film actress whose career began in silent films in the early 1920s and lasted until the early 1950s.
+Jean Arthur (born Gladys Georgianna Greene; October 17, 1900 – June 19, 1991) was an American film and theater actor whose career began in silent films in the early 1920s and lasted until the early 1950s.

 Arthur had feature roles in three Frank Capra films: Mr. Deeds Goes to Town (1936) with Gary Cooper, You Can't Take It with You (1938) co-starring James Stewart, and Mr. Smith Goes to Washington (1939), also starring Stewart.
 These three films all championed the "everyday heroine", personified by Arthur.
 She also co-starred with Cary Grant in the adventure-drama Only Angels Have Wings (1939) and in the comedy-drama The Talk of the Town (1942).
 She starred as the lead in the acclaimed and highly successful comedy films The Devil and Miss Jones (1941) and A Foreign Affair (1948), the latter of which she starred alongside Marlene Dietrich.
 Arthur was nominated for an Academy Award for Best Actress in 1944 for her performance in The More the Merrier (1943), a comedy which also starred Joel McCrea.

 James Harvey wrote in his history of the romantic comedy: "No one was more closely identified with the screwball comedy than Jean Arthur.
 So much was she part of it, so much was her star personality defined by it, that the screwball style itself seems almost unimaginable without her."
 She has been called "the quintessential comedic leading lady".
 Her last film performance was non-comedic, playing the homesteader's wife in George Stevens's Shane in 1953.

-Like Greta Garbo, Arthur was well known in Hollywood for her aversion to publicity; she rarely signed autographs or granted interviews.
-Life magazine observed in a 1940 article: "Next to Garbo, Jean Arthur is Hollywood's reigning mystery woman."
-As well as recoiling from interviews, after a certain age she avoided photographers and refused to become a part of any kind of publicity.
+Like Greta Garbo, Arthur was well known in Hollywood for her aversion to publicity; she was very guarded about her privacy and rarely signed autographs or granted interviews.
+Life observed in a 1940 article: "Next to Garbo, Jean Arthur is Hollywood's reigning mystery woman."
+As well as recoiling from interviews, after a certain age, she avoided photographers and refused to become a part of any kind of publicity.

 Early life

-Arthur was born Gladys Georgianna Greene in Plattsburgh, New York, to Protestant parents, Johanna Augusta Nelson and Hubert Sidney Greene.
+Arthur was born Gladys Georgianna Greene in Plattsburgh, New York, to Protestant parents Johanna Augusta Nelson and Hubert Sidney Greene.
 Gladys' Lutheran maternal grandparents immigrated from Norway to the American West after the Civil War.
-Her Congregationalist paternal ancestors immigrated from England to Rhode Island in the second half of the 1600s.
+Her Congregationalist paternal ancestors immigrated from England to Rhode Island in the second half of the 17th century.
 During the 1790s, Nathaniel Greene helped found the town of St. Albans, Vermont, where his great-grandson, Hubert Greene, was born.

-Johanna and Hubert were married in Billings, Montana, on July 7, 1890.
-Gladys's three older brothers—Donald Hubert Greene, Robert Brazier Greene, and Albert Sidney Greene—were born in the West.
-Around 1897, Hubert moved his wife and three sons from Billings to Plattsburgh, NY, so he could work as a photographer at the Woodward Studios on Clinton Street.
-Johanna gave birth to stillborn twins on April 1, 1898.